 During her three-year appointment with USAID, Ms. Batson served as the senior deputy assistant administrator leading the agency’s engagement in the President’s Global Health Initiative.

 Throughout her career in global health, Ms. Batson has been a leader in innovation and partnership.
-Her contributions to immunization and vaccine financing at the World Bank resulted in billions of dollars in new funding for global health and the establishment of GAVI.Contact Amy Batson
+Her contributions to immunization and vaccine financing at the World Bank resulted in billions of dollars in new funding for global health and the establishment of GAVI.Contact Amie Batson

 Senior Communications Strategist